As I’m sure you can imagine, facing a failed EA exam part is frustrating.

 When you sit for the EA exam, officially called the Special Enrollment Exam (SEE), you get your results back immediately.
 So, you can start contemplating your next steps as soon as possible.

 Unlike several other professional accounting certification exams, you can register to retake a failed EA exam part in just 24 hours.
 Therefore, a retake doesn’t have to set you back too far on your EA exam schedule.

-And if you already passed another part of the exam, you have 2 years until your credit for that section expires.
+And if you already passed another part of the exam, you have two years until your credit for that section expires.
 Two years is plenty of time to pass the part you failed and your remaining part as well.

-However, if you fail this same exam part 3 more times in the same testing window, you must wait until the next testing window to try for the fifth time.
+However, if you fail this same exam part three more times in the same testing window, you must wait until the next testing window to try for the fifth time.
 So, failing a few more times will eventually hinder your exam progress.

 If you fail part of the EA exam, you have 2 options for your next move.
 You can either take the failed part again, or you can halt your pursuit of the EA.
 It really is that simple.

 The second option may be tempting, especially if that failed part has you feeling like all your time and effort was for nothing.
-But I can assure you, this is not the case.
+But I can assure you that this is not the case.
 Even with an EA exam failure on your record, you still have so much going for you in the EA designation process, such as: